 Add eggs and vanilla.
 Mix well.

-Combine the dry ingredients and add a little at a time to butter mixture, mixing at low speed until flour is completely incorporated and the dough forms a ball.
+Combine the dry ingredients and add a little at a time to butter mixture, mixing at low speed until flour is completely incorporated and

 Chill for 1 to 2 hours (or see Hint below)

-Roll to desired thickness and
+Roll to desired thickness and cut into desired shapes.

 Bake on cool, ungreased baking sheet, then bake 8 to 10 minutes or until just beginning to turn brown around the edges.